vrtbl/passerine/README.md

 If you see any obvious errata in the compiler design, open an issue or create a pull request.

 # Roadmap
-Version, ∆ Done, Milestone, -- Date
+Version, ∆ Done, Milestone, -- Target (DateMonth)

 0. ∆ Start project
     1. ∆ Lexer
     2. ∆ Parser
     3. ∆ Bytecode generator
     4. ∆ VM
-        1. ∆ Local Variables -- Today
+        1. ∆ Local Variables
         2. Block Statements
     5. Unary datatypes
         1. Numbers